marcinjahn/technology-notebook/src/docs/programming/dotnet/entity-framework-core/index.md

 If at least 4 operations have been added to the `DbContext`, EF Core will execute a batch request instead of sending these operations/requests separately.

-## Tips

-- Global query filters might be useful when using soft-deletes to filter out the deleted entities by default.